 7.1 How do you know when tilapia is done?

-Tilapia is cooked when it becomes opaque and flakes easily with a fork.
-The internal temperature should reach 145°F (63°C) for safe consumption.
+It’s done when it’s opaque and flakes easily with a fork.
+It should hit 145°F (63°C) inside for safety.

 7.2 Can you grill tilapia from frozen?